Public Member Functions | Static Public Member Functions

 Locking

-This class provides some utility functions to look the looper associated with this handler.
+This class provides some utility functions to lock the looper associated with this handler.

 bool LockLooper ()